The-Reto/5eJSON2TEX/README.md

 - Text Insets and "Read Aloud" Text Insets
 - Tables (limited*)
 - Lists (limited*)
+- Statblocks

 *: Cells (in tables) or items (in lists) may currently only consist of strings, more involved objects (such as the "item" object for lists), will not work.
 ### Goal
 The end goal is to have a tool that can fully convert 5e.tools compatible JSONs to LaTeX and therefore, PDFs, but that's a long way off.
 A good first step would be if the converter could correctly render the JSON used in the 5e.tools render demo (https://5e.tools/renderdemo.html).
 #### Next steps
-- Stat-blocks
-- More in-text tags
+- More in-text tags (most notably @book and @adventure link-tags)
 - Images
+- Formatted lists
+- more complicated tables (where cell entries may be more than strings)
+- more complicated lists (where entries may be more than strings)